-Siah Armajani is an Iranian-born American sculptor, and in 1960 he moved to St. Paul, Minnesota to attend college.
+Siah Armajani, an Iranian-born American sculptor, is known for using architectural language and imagery in his conceptual practice.
+In 1960 he moved to St. Paul, Minnesota to attend college.
 At Macalester College in St. Paul, Armajani studied mathematics and philosophy (primarily the American transcendentalist Ralph Waldo Emerson) — courses that instilled in him a profound respect for history, democracy and a populist belief in the responsibility of individual actions in the public realm.
 His experiences at this liberal arts college would later become the central concerns of his artistic practice: internationalism, multiculturalism, and service to society.

 While completing his education, Armajani rented a studio in downtown Minneapolis.
 In his off hours he taught himself to paint, producing works of astounding power and lyricism.